- We offer unique information on enterprise software with unmatched accuracy and accuracy measurements.

 - Interacting with software vendors in one of the most distinct ways possible.

-We get out storylines that do not have other ways of getting out through the normal channels.
+We get out storylines that do not have other ways of getting out through the usual channels.

 - Our areas of concentration can be seen at our main home page.